 Follow-up procedures where the student conduct may be a danger to self or others.
-The Dean of Students, or designee, in consultation with the Student in Crisis Assessment Team (SCAT) and additional College wellness professionals, as appropriate, shall review the situation and take the following measures, as necessary:
+The Dean of Students, or designee, as appropriate, shall review the situation and take the following measures, as necessary:

 - 1. The student may be required, at the discretion of the Dean of Students, or designee, to have a professional assessment by a qualified medical doctor or psychiatrist, to determine suitability to participate in the educational opportunities offered by the College and to live on campus. - 2.
 The student may be required to abide by the requirements set by the Dean of Students, or designee, and other key College personnel related to appropriate personal conduct on campus. - 3.
 The student may be required to have a professional treatment session with the licensed mental health professional after the incident or release from a medical facility or a behavioral/mental health center, depending on the circumstances and the information received from the treating medical personnel, to assure that it is safe to return the student to their campus residence and educational program. - 4.
-A "Release of Information" form may be required from the student under appropriate circumstances allowing the Office of Student Affairs and/or SCAT to be informed of the assessment and any "aftercare" plan of the licensed mental health professional.
+A "Release of Information" form may be required from the student under appropriate circumstances allowing the Dean of Students Office and/or SCAT to be informed of the assessment and any "after-care" plan of the licensed mental health professional.
 All such information obtained will be treated as confidential medical information, released only on a need to know basis.
 The student MUST follow this plan.
 Failure to adhere to the requirements set by the mental health professional may result in corrective action which may include removal from residence, classes, school and/or campus. - 5.
 In the event of a serious situation, the Dean of Students, or designee, may take other steps, including contacting the student's parents, guardians, and/or significant others, or requiring additional mental health sessions. - 6.
-A student may appeal the actions of the Dean of Students to the Associate Vice President of Student Affairs and Athletics.
-However, the student must comply with any requirements implemented for perceived safety concerns pending a final decision by the Associate Vice President of Student Affairs and Athletics.
+A student may appeal the actions of the Dean of Students to the Provost.
+However, the student must comply with any requirements implemented for perceived safety concerns pending a final decision by the Provost.